CaMa-Flood annual progress briefing is a yearly event to review the achievements related to CaMa-Flood.

 (For those who want to present, but cannot join on 14 Mar)

-The meeting is for sharing the achievements related to CaMa-Flood in 2023-2024.
-Thus, we assume you published your work in advance (journal publication, preprint paper, online documents, or web contents), and provide the summary of that work in the meeting.
+The meeting is for sharing the achievements related to CaMa-Flood in 2022-2024.
+Thus, we assume you published your work in advance (journal publication, online documents, or web contents), and provide the summary of that work in the meeting.
 (If not yet published, you can introduce it in next year).

 Any achievements related to CaMa-Flood can be introduced.